costelo789/Front-End/README.md

 Requirements
 ------------
 Node.js and npm is required to install and run this application.
 The instructions can be founded on this [page](https://www.liquidweb.com/kb/install-react-js-windows/)
+An Android emulator is required to test the application.
+The instructions can be founded on this [page](https://www.tutorialspoint.com/react_native/react_native_environment_setup.htm)

 In the project directory, you can run: